-For Bell Atlantics and NYNEX shares aquired in the AT&T divestiture:
+For Bell Atlantics and NYNEX shares acquired in the AT&T divestiture:

 If you acquired Verizon Communications Inc. shares starting July 1, 2010, your current cost basis is the same as when you bought the stock.